 Ideal for working professionals who want to develop further.
 The schedule is oriented towards the needs of students who are in the middle of their professional career.

-Two presence weeks per semester with accompanying e-learning units.
+2 weeks of attendance-based classes per semester with accompanying e-learning units.

 Classes from 08:00 to 17:30 Monday to Friday.